 Side of the roadLeft

-It's advisable to use a metered taxi or negotiate the fare beforehand.
+It is advisable to use a metered taxi or negotiate the fare beforehand.
 You can hail taxis from the street and taxi stands.
 Many drivers offer sightseeing tours for a set tariff.

-In the event of a breakdown contact your car hire company.
+In the event of a breakdown, contact your car hire company.

-Victoria, the capital, is small enough to walk around, as are all the main towns in the Seychelles.
+Victoria, the capital, is small enough to walk around, as are all the main towns in Seychelles.